 The Company amended its credit agreement with Wells Fargo Capital Finance, LLC, increasing the aggregate principal amount to \$205 million, to fund the acquisition and future working capital needs, as applicable.
 The acquisition and all related transaction costs, including the repayment of the remaining balance outstanding on the previous credit facility of \$27.8 million, were funded with approximately \$148 million borrowed under the Amended Facility.

 Management is in the process of determining the final purchase price.
-Details of the preliminary tangible and intangible assets acquired are outlined in Note 2 of this report.
+Details of the preliminary tangible and intangible assets acquired are outlined in Note 2 of the consolidated financial statements herein.

 Related Party Transactions